AudioBible/KJV/README.md

 ## Praised be Jesus Christ, Lord of Lords, King of Kings' name!
 Praise Jesus for the Flat Earth Truth!
 Amen.

-# LOVE YOU, BREAK FREE
+# LOVE YOU, BREAK FREE, PLEASE SHARE!!!

 **Note:** This project is not associated with AudioBible.com, please purchase a KJV Bible from [audiobible.com](http://audiobible.com/kjv-audio-bible-king-james/) if you like this.